CloudLabs-MOC/AI-102-AIEngineer/Instructions/07-speech.md

     ![](./images/Terminal_new_vs_1(1).png)

-1. In the Terminal run a **git clone** command to clone the`https://github.com/MicrosoftLearning/AI-102-AIEngineer` repository to a local folder (it doesn't matter which folder).
+1. In the Terminal, run a **git clone** command to clone the`https://github.com/MicrosoftLearning/AI-102-AIEngineer` repository to a local folder (it doesn't matter which folder).

     ![](./images/Terminal_new_vs_1(2).png)